-Since the brand's launch in 2018, according to our customer surveys, IL MAKIAGE has converted millions of consumers from shopping for beauty products in stores to making purchases online and disrupted the industry in the process.
-Our exceptional products and unparalleled technology have contributed to IL MAKIAGE's massive success as the fastest growing online beauty brand in the United States through 2021, which is the latest available data from Digital Commerce 360.
+Since the brand's launch in 2018, IL MAKIAGE has converted millions of consumers from shopping for beauty products in stores to making purchases online and disrupted the industry in the process.
+Our exceptional products and unparalleled technology have contributed to IL MAKIAGE's massive success as the fastest growing online beauty brand in the United States according to Digital Commerce 360.

-In 2020, IL MAKIAGE started its global expansion with launches in the UK, Germany, and Australia.
-The company is experiencing tremendous momentum globally with sales outside of the United States accounting for approximately 26% and 27% of our net revenue for the years ended December 31, 2022 and 2021, respectively.
+In 2020, IL MAKIAGE started its global expansion, following launches in the UK, Germany, and Australia.
+The company is experiencing tremendous momentum globally with a quarter of its revenue coming from outside the United States as of December 31, 2020.